ojacobson/actinide/docs/security.rst

 In the README, I made this strong claim:

-    It provides minimal safety features, but the restricted set of builtins ensures that Actinide programs cannot gain access to the outside context of the program.
+    It provides minimal safety features, but the restricted set of builtins ensures that Actinide programs probably cannot gain access to the outside context of the program.
 The worst they can do is waste CPU time, fill up RAM, and drain your battery.

 This document expands on the underlying design choices used to support that goal.

+**I do not promise that Actinide is any more secure than other embeddable languages**.
+If you are relying on Actinide to sandbox programs, you do so at your own risk.
+If you find a way to escape the sandbox, I very much want to know about it, and I'll do my best to address it and to communicate this risk to other users.

 **************
 Specific Goals